monicanagent/sdb/TECHNICAL.md

 ## Background

-SDP was created for use in CypherPoker.JS connectivity establishment.
+SDB was created for use in CypherPoker.JS connectivity establishment.
 It is offered independently in the hope that it may also be useful outside of this scope.

 ## Motivation